 A continuation of ART 2321.
 Development of painting problems in a variety of media with emphasis on composition and personal expression.
 Six hours per week, class and laboratory.
 Spring.

 Prerequisite: ART 2321.
-Three semester hours

 ART 3312.
 ART HISTORY: SURVEY I.

 A survey of art from the prehistoric through the Gothic period.
 Fall, odd years.